 But, Peter and John responded with, “We cannot help but speak about what we have seen and heard.”

 We should stop and give pause here.
-These apostles, standing defiant in the face of the governing bodies of the day had good reason to be afraid.
+These apostles, standing defiantly in the face of the governing bodies of the day had good reason to be afraid.
 They had to have known they were eventually going to be punished severely or even killed for what they were saying.

 But how could they not say it?